H3nriqueL1ma/H3nriqueL1ma/README.md

 -------------------

-  - Software Developer, focusing in Low-level development, desktop applications and back-end development.
+  - Back-end Developer, focusing in back-end development.
+And Low-level development and desktop applications for hobby.

 ### Studying:
   - Operating System Architecture<br>